NautilusTrader

 InstructionSupportedNotes

-post_only-Not applicable to betting exchange.
+post_only-Not applicable to a betting exchange.

-reduce_only-Not applicable to betting exchange.
+reduce_only-Not applicable to a betting exchange.

 Advanced order features